realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 Merge commits: All commits from the feature branch are added to the base branch

 Pipelines: The specific steps that need to run to obtain the desired result

+Pull request: A procedure where new code is examined before it is merged to create a branch or master branch